keelancook/missions-center/cgcs-staff-information/continuity/folders/database-coordinator.md

 * HubSpot Renewal
    * HubSpot renews on the 9th of November for 2023 to 2024.
 This is subject to change if we decide to renew early.
 You need to be aware of this date because you will be in charge of aiding the renewal process and communicating with HubSpot.

+Summer Semester:
+* No major events.
+The goal is to get caught up and prepared for the fall semester.
+* Mission Trips go out during the whole year, and this is one of the times that a lot of trips happen.
+Be available for any need that may occur.

 ## Lessons Learned
+1. Do not be afraid to ask questions, of Keelan, IT, or others at SEBTS.
+2. If you are having an issue with HubSpot, people have probably experienced this before.
+Utilize HubSpot's customer support calling and documentation.
+This is a huge resource for you.
+3. Do not be afraid to fail when it comes to GitHub.
+Sometimes an action does not deploy and it can be fixed.
+Failing is a way forward in this regard.
+4. Take advantage of conversations you can have in the office.
+Keelan, Kelly, and other staff members are there for you.
+Enjoy your time.
+Having conversations about missions, church, and other topics are a great way to expand your knowledge while at SEBTS.
+5. Student Data Privacy is a primary concern.
+Make sure this is at the forefront of what you are doing.
+6. Seek ways to serve other staff members.
+This role is fluid and enables you to do some tasks intermittently.
+7. Be flexible.

 ---